 5 Benefits of conducting a project feasibility study

 Let us quickly have a look at the 5 benefits of conducting a project feasibility study.
 Conducting a project feasibility study is always beneficial to the project.
 It gives all stakeholders a clear picture of the business problem or improvement opportunity under consideration.

 1. Give valid reasons for undertaking the project

-A project feasibility study helps the project team to identify valid reasons to undertake the project.
+It helps the project team to identify valid reasons to undertake the project.
 Please remember that not every reason is actually a valid reason.
 It is equally important that the project team should be able to measure the validity of the reason in terms of data, facts, figures, etc. The project feasibility study helps the project team to measure the validity of the reasons for doing a project in a quantified manner.
 Our gut feelings do not hold any value here!

 2. Make key decisions prior to the project kick-off

-A project feasibility study helps project team make critical decisions prior to the project kick off.
+It helps project team make critical decisions prior to the project kick off.
 The crucial decision can be in terms of whether or not the project is doable, whether or not the project is operationally and financially viable etc.